italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 * Talk to author of use-case draft to be included in that draft https://datatracker.ietf.org/doc/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/
 * Move it to other IETF draft]

-This section discusses the complete lifecycle of an optical pluggable as shown in {{figure-overview-lifecycle-pluggable}}.
-It includes discussion on the pre-purchase evaluation of pluggables through installation to the operation of a pluggable in a live network.
+This section discusses the complete lifecycle of an optical pluggable module as shown in {{figure-overview-lifecycle-pluggable}}.
+It includes discussion on the pre-purchase evaluation of pluggable modules through installation to the operation of a pluggable module in a live network.

 Most of this lifecycle discussion applies to a majority of equipment types.
-Where the pluggable is special, this is highlighted.
+Where the pluggable module is special, this is highlighted.

 The figure below provides a high level flow.
 In a real environment, all stages will be running in parallel for various plug versions etc. and there may be feedback from any stage to a previous stage.
-For example, the research, evaluation and planning exercises are ongoing activities that continue as the network grows and changes and as new pluggable type & versions are introduced by vendors and insight from deployment may feed back to the evaluation stage.
+For example, the research, evaluation and planning exercises are ongoing activities that continue as the network grows and changes and as new pluggable module type & versions are introduced by vendors and insight from deployment may feed back to the evaluation stage.

 Throughout the lifecycle specific use cases and scenarios will be considered and applied.
 These will be developed during the early stages and applied in service design.